-An Introduction to PMBOK Guide 5th Edition: Knowledge Areas, Processes and Process Groups
+An Introduction to PMBOK Guide: Knowledge Areas, Processes and Process Groups

-One of the most discussed tables in the Project Management Institute’s (PMI), A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) Fifth Edition is the “Project Management Process Groups and Knowledge Areas Mapping” matrix, found in Table 3-1 on page 61.
-This table maps the 47 processes of project management to their corresponding Knowledge Areas, as well as to their corresponding Process Groups.
+One of the most discussed tables in the Project Management Institute’s (PMI), A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) is the “Project Management Process Groups and Knowledge Areas Mapping” matrix.
+This table maps the 49 processes of project management (an increase from 47 processes in PMBOK® Guide 5th Edition to 49 processes in PMBOK® Guide 6th Edition) to their corresponding Knowledge Areas, as well as to their corresponding Process Groups.

 What is a “Process” of project management?

 Let’s start with the building blocks of the matrix – what is a process?

 At its most basic level, a process is simply a way of transforming an input into an output using appropriate project management tools and techniques.

 Good processes-based on sound principles and proven practices are extremely important to a project’s success.
 Processes, like a roadmap, keep the project going in the right direction; they can also help minimize confusion and uncertainty among the project manager and the project stakeholders and can help drive progress from start to finish.
 Processes are logically linked by the outputs from other process(es).
 Processes may either be performed once, periodically based on needs or continuously throughout the project life cycle.

 The PMBOK® Guide 6th edition identifies 49 processes of project management that are instrumental to project success.